15 Best Dash Cam for RAV4 You’ll Never Regret Buying

 • Rear wiring still takes time if you want it hidden cleanly (the front being OEM doesn’t remove the rear cable job).

-• OEM-look kits are fit-specific—Model A is for the “no vent hole” cover style.
+• OEM-look kits are fit-specific—Model A is for the “no vent hole” cover style only.

-Ideal for: RAV4 2019–2021 owners who want a stealthy, factory-looking dual camera and a simpler front install experience.
+Ideal for: RAV4 2019–2021 (plus Prime and Venza) owners who want a stealthy, factory-looking dual camera and a simpler front install experience.

 Best OEM-look + parking strategy